Distributionally Robust Adaptive Beamforming: Conclusions

 \section{Conclusions}

-This article presents a comprehensive study of robust beamforming, including conceptual framework, theoretical analysis, and algorithmic design.
-By addressing uncertainties in steering vectors and snapshot covariance matrices, a unified framework for robust beamforming that generalizes several existing approaches (e.g., diagonal loading and eigenvalue thresholding) is presented (see Insight \ref{insight:unified-framework}), which draws insights from four technical approaches: locally robust, globally robust, regularized, and Bayesian-nonparametric Capon beamforming.
-Our theoretical analysis demonstrates the equivalence among the four methods and shows integrating them with subspace methods using the unbalanced diagonal-loading trick \eqref{eq:Gamma} can enhance the resolution in DoA estimation.
-The experimental results validate that robustness does not necessarily sacrifice resolution in beamforming for DoA estimation.
+To solve the problems in Subsection \ref{subsec:problem-statements} and answer the questions in Subsection \ref{subsec:research-questions}, this article comprehensively studies distributionally robust beamforming, including the conceptual system, theoretical analysis, and algorithmic design.
+By addressing uncertainties in snapshot and IPN covariance matrices, a unified framework for distributionally robust beamforming that generalizes several existing approaches (e.g., diagonal loading, eigenvalue thresholding, and prior-knowledge embedding) is presented (see Insight \ref{insight:unified-framework}), which draws insights from four technical approaches: locally robust, globally robust, regularized, and Bayesian-nonparametric beamforming.
+Our theoretical analyses demonstrate the equivalence among the four methods, and show that integrating them with subspace methods using the unbalanced diagonal-loading trick \eqref{eq:Gamma} can enhance the resolution of power spectra (and DoA) estimation.
+Such high resolution can improve the reconstruction accuracy of IPN covariances, and hence, improve the SINR performance when interferers are located close to the SoI.

 \appendices